absar-1/absar-1/README.md

 ## 🚀 About Me
 - 🔹 I'm currently learning **Java** and have developed projects like a **Library Management System**.
 - 🔹 I have experience with **HTML, CSS, and JavaScript** for frontend development, crafting eye-catching web pages.
-- 🔹 Currently diving into **Angular** to develop modern web apps with Java.
 - 🔹 I completed the **Google Data Analytics Professional Certificate**, learning **SQL, PostgreSQL, R, and data analysis techniques**.

 ## 🛠️ Tech Stack